CambriaSolutions/MDHS-PolicySearch/README.md

 15. Deploy the project (functions, interface, and management) with `firebase deploy`
 16. Deploy the parser with `gcloud deploy`
 17. After deployment, in the Google Cloud web console, upgrade each cloud function and the app engine to the appripriate tier.

+## Development and production environments

+Firebase requires separate projects to [host multiple environments](https://firebase.google.com/docs/projects/multiprojects) for the interface and functions.

+To manually switch between the two, use the command `firebase use -P *environment*`.

+### Scripts

+`deploy-dev-search`: deploy only search interface to development project
+`deploy-dev-management`: deploy only management interface to development project
+`deploy-prod-search`: deploy only search interface to production project
+`deploy-prod-management`: deploy only management interface to production project
+`deploy-prod-all`: deploy both search and management intefaces to production environment

+### Firebase commands

+`firebase deploy`: creates a release for all deployable resources
+`--only hosting`: deploys only the files for the hosted ui
+`--only hosting:search`: deploys only the files for the ui associated with the search interface
+`--only hosting:management`: deploys only the files for the ui associated with the management interface
+`--project development`: targets the deployment to the development project
+`--project production`: targets the deployment to the production project

+The commands are run in the same line via cli.
+For example `deploy-dev-search`
+contains the following script: `firebase deploy --only hosting:search --project development`

 ## Files to update prior to deployment